A 5-Step Guide To Spring-Cleaning Your Wardrobe

 At this stage I recommend sorting everything into three piles: 'keep in rotation' (for the clothes you wear a lot now), 'keep in storage' (for out-of-season and clothes you might not wear now, but will again) and 'cull'.
 You might want to add subcategories such as 'keep but tweak' for the clothes that need repairing or altering.

 When I say 'keep in storage', I mean wherever you have room – a suitcase under the bed, a bag in a cupboard, a box in your parents’ loft.
 But be realistic.
-If you live in a studio flat with limited space, keeping a full trunk of winter coats and scarves on hand probably isn’t priority number one.
-You’re not a dowager countess.
+If you live in an apartment with limited space, keeping a full trunk of winter coats and scarves on hand probably isn’t priority number one.
+You’re not a living as a countess from Downtown Abbey.

 Advertisement